FAMOUS PEOPLE WHO STUTTER

 - Nicolas Brendon, movie star, reports that he stuttered significantly until after high school.

 - Patrick Campbell - British humorist

 - Rubin Carter - professional boxer - 'Hurricane' by Tom Tozer relates that Rubin "Hurricane" Carter stuttered as a child.
 Carter's story, made into a movie starring Danzell Washington, is about a "professional middleweight boxer who was arrested in 1966 for the murder of three whites, sentenced to a triple-life term and finally exonerated in 1988."
 Tozer's article states, "As a youngster, Carter used his fists to help dissuade others from laughing at his stuttering."
-The information about his stuttering is also found here.

 - Lord David Cecil - Professor of English literature at Oxford in 1950s and author of Melbourne, one of The Board of the Modern Library's100 Best Nonfiction books of the century